eclipse/vorto/tutorials/tutorial_create_webapp_dashboard.md

 ```
 keytool -printcert -rfc -file CRClient_key.cer
 ```
-- Open the Things Adminstration Dashboard for your solution (sent to you via Email during evaluation account registration) and submit your public key by copy&pasting the key from the command prompt
+- Open the Things Adminstration Dashboard for your solution and submit your public key by copy&pasting the key from the command prompt

 	<img src="./images/connect_xdk_kura/step3_5_publickey.png" width="50%" />

-- Open the src/main/resources/application.yml and insert the Bosch IoT Permissions and Bosch IoT Things credentials that you have received via Email during the evaluation account registration:
+- Open the src/main/resources/application.yml and insert the Bosch IoT Permissions and Bosch IoT Things credentials:

 ```
 spring: